mvaisakh/development/7_hardware-compatibility/7_3_sensors.md

     *   MUST have a measurement range between at least -8g and +8g.
     *   MUST have a measurement resolution of at least 1024 LSB/G.
     *   MUST have a minimum measurement frequency of 12.5 Hz or lower.
-    *   MUST have a maxmium measurement frequency of 200 Hz or higher.
+    *   MUST have a maxmium measurement frequency of 400 Hz or higher.
     *   MUST have a measurement noise not above 400uG/√Hz.
     *   MUST implement a non-wake-up form of this sensor with a buffering capability of at least 3000 sensor events.
     *   MUST have a batching power consumption not worse than 3 mW.
+    *   SHOULD have a stationary noise bias stability of \<15 μg √Hz from 24hr static dataset.
+    *   SHOULD have a bias change vs. temperature of ≤ +/- 1mg / °C.
+    *   SHOULD have a best-fit line non-linearity of ≤ 0.5%, and sensitivity change vs. temperature of ≤ 0.03%/C°.
 *   SENSOR_TYPE_GYROSCOPE
     *   MUST have a measurement range between at least -1000 and +1000 dps.
     *   MUST have a measurement resolution of at least 16 LSB/dps.
     *   MUST have a minimum measurement frequency of 12.5 Hz or lower.
     *   MUST have a maxmium measurement frequency of 200 Hz or higher.
     *   MUST have a measurement noise not above 0.014°/s/√Hz.
+    *   SHOULD have a stationary bias stability of < 0.0002 °/s √Hz from 24-hour static dataset.
+    *   SHOULD have a bias change vs. temperature of ≤ +/- 0.05 °/ s / °C.
+    *   SHOULD have a sensitivity change vs. temperature of ≤ 0.02% / °C.
+    *   SHOULD have a best-fit line non-linearity of ≤ 0.2%.
+    *   SHOULD have a noise density of ≤ 0.07 °/s/√Hz.

 *   SENSOR_TYPE_GYROSCOPE_UNCALIBRATED with the same quality requirements as SENSOR_TYPE_GYROSCOPE.
 *   SENSOR_TYPE_GEOMAGNETIC_FIELD
     *   MUST have a measurement range between at least -900 and +900 uT.
     *   MUST have a measurement resolution of at least 5 LSB/uT.